Cainta

 It is one of the oldest municipalities in Luzon (founded on August 15, 1571) and has a land area of 4299 ha.
-It is also 3rd most populous municipality in the country after Taytay, Rizal and Rodriguez, Rizal.
+It is also 3rd most populous municipality in the province after Taytay and Rodriguez.
 Its total assets amounting to makes it the richest municipality in the country in terms of income.

 Etymology

-Cainta was already a village named Cainta when the Spanish first arrived in the 1570s, recorded in Spanish records as Cáinta or Caynta.
-Its etymology is unknown.
+Cainta existed as a village called Cainta when the Spaniards arrived in the 1570s, documented in Spanish records as Cáinta or Caynta.
+The origin of its name is unknown.